I Hated Hair-Repair Products Until I Tried This Honey Serum

 AdvertisementADVERTISEMENT

 What I like about the serum formula is that I can't feel it in my hair.
-Weightlessly, it does exactly what I want it to: adds moisture to my hair — I can tell because it's not frizzing in this sticky NYC humidity — and acts as both a heat and UV protectant, which is helpful if I'm just air drying but especially if I'm using a blowdryer.
+Weightlessly, it does exactly what I want it to: adds moisture to my hair — I can tell because it's not frizzing in this sticky humidity — and acts as both a heat and UV protectant, which is helpful if I'm just air-drying but especially if I'm using a hairdryer.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.